cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 # author: Cynthia Mengyuan Li
 ---

 Over the past year building generative AI capabilities inside Volvo Cars' procurement organization, I confronted a fundamental challenge: how do you deploy generative AI in a high-stakes environment where mistakes carry legal, financial, and compliance consequences?
-The answer wasn't better models or more features.
-It was turning an inherently uncertain technology into a controllable decision system.
+The answer lay in turning an inherently uncertain technology into a controllable decision system.

 This reflection documents how I approach building AI products for enterprise environments where risk is non-negotiable.
 It captures the frameworks I developed for categorizing risk, defining decision boundaries, designing human-in-the-loop workflows, and allowing systems to degrade safely when uncertainty exceeds acceptable thresholds.
-This is not about building powerful AI.
-This is about building trustworthy decision systems that operate predictably under constraint.
+The focus here is trustworthy decision systems that operate predictably under constraint, more than raw model capability alone.

 A recent article on [Builder.io](https://www.builder.io/blog/build-ai) emphasized the importance of crafting unique AI products that stand out in an increasingly crowded field.